Quantum Surf Physics

 A Tragic Loss Can Save Many

-Mark Foo departed long before the introduction of life saving devices and practices.
+Mark Foo left us long before the introduction of inflatable life saving devices and jet ski support.
 Inflatable vests were developed after near death experiences.
 Before surfers partnered with skilled jet ski rescue drivers, a surfer in distress was on his own.
 These safety precautions were introduced after many near drowning experiences.
 Mark death also led to a discovery that can save others.

 Fellow legendary surfer Brock Little studied videos of Mark's ride and said, "He hit something".
 Mark fell after the underside of his surfboard nose, impacted the wave in a very steep drop.
 Nose rocker creates a bend in the surfboard bottom.
 At high speed, abrupt impact on the bend can launch a skilled surfer.
 This bend is called a bow in boats.
 The boat bow is what impacts water in rough seas.
 Henceforth the realization: A surfboard may ride through a shallow dive if its bow is not flat and rocker bend is not severe.
 Flat bottom boats only perform well in flat water, where they do not buck swells or chops.
 If this design is applied to surfboards, fewer surfers may be catapulted.